CarlosVecina/Dystopic_Investment_AIgents/README.md

 For now, I developed an ingestion pipeline to daily ingest Open-High-Low-Close (OHLC) stocks data prices.

 It ingestes raw data from a Financial API to Google Cloud Storage.
 Then some models are created in Google Big Query partitioned by date and clustered by ticker to easier and cost effective retrieval.
+With Mage, a backfill run has been done, to recreate the historical prices since Jan 2022.

 - **News feeds (Batch with Mage and streaming with Kafka events):**